Startup-Samples/cost-optimization/README.md

 ## EC2

-Deploy ready to use Instance Scheduler, allowing you to start and stop instances on a schedule to help save costs. https://aws.amazon.com/solutions/implementations/instance-scheduler/
+Deploy the ready-to-use Instance Scheduler, allowing you to start and stop instances on a schedule to help save costs. https://aws.amazon.com/solutions/implementations/instance-scheduler/

 Consider alternate processors  (often 10% cheaper)